ph1shhunt3r/flipper/README.md

 # flipper
- Collection and contributions for FlipperZero
+My collection and contributions for FlipperZero